There are thirteen main locations across Europe that can be considered offshore jurisdictions.

 Andorra is a Principality located in the Pyrenees between France and Spain.
-Both nation’s governments are responsible for Andorra’s foreign affairs and defence, but Andorra itself is politically neutral.
+Both nations’ governments are responsible for Andorra’s foreign affairs and defence, but Andorra itself is politically neutral.

-It is also a no tax jurisdiction!
+It is also a no-tax jurisdiction!
 No direct taxation is levied on income, on capital or corporations.
 What’s more, neither wealth nor inheritance taxes exist in the Principality.
 Therefore, for those seeking significant confidentiality and security, Andorra may be a suitable offshore jurisdiction in which to set up the management and control of offshore companies.

 Banks in Andorra also offer a wide range of professional, discreet and confidential services with banking secrecy being upheld by law.
 Local Andorran companies can be established for local trade, asset and investment holding as well as cross-border commerce.

-The business and physical infrastructure, transportation links and levels of banking secrecy, confidentiality and privacy balance well with the island’s status as an EU member state.
+The business and physical infrastructure, transportation links, and levels of banking secrecy, confidentiality, and privacy balance well with the island’s status as an EU member state.
 These factors also combine with a legal system based predominantly on English law and make the island a popular offshore jurisdiction for company formation and international banking.

 Because of tax rules established in the late 1990s and the Kingdom’s long list of international double taxation treaties, many businesses are now benefitting from the fact that you can escape taxation on dividend income by having a Danish holding company.

-Ever since the 1st of January 1999, a Danish holding company can potentially receive dividend payments and capital gains from its foreign subsidiaries without any Danish tax being applied, provided that certain criteria are being met of course.
+Ever since the 1st of January 1999, a Danish holding company can potentially receive dividend payments and capital gains from its foreign subsidiaries without any Danish tax being applied, provided that certain criteria are being met, of course.
 This makes these holding companies important taxation management vehicles for international companies.

-An even more unlikely inclusion in this list of offshore jurisdictions in Europe is Germany – as Germany is one of the leading nations within the EU forcing a worldwide crackdown on tax competitiveness!
+An even more unlikely inclusion in this list of offshore jurisdictions in Europe is Germany – as Germany is one of the leading nations within the EU, forcing a worldwide crackdown on tax competitiveness!

-A company incorporated and owned by non-residents of Gibraltar that’s managed and controlled by directors who reside and hold their board meetings outside of Gibraltar will be considered as non-resident and therefore not subject to corporation tax, except on that part of the profit which is remitted to Gibraltar.
+A company incorporated and owned by non-residents of Gibraltar which is managed and controlled by directors who reside and hold their board meetings outside of Gibraltar will be considered as non-resident and therefore not subject to corporation tax, except on that part of the profit which is remitted to Gibraltar.

-This can mean that a non-resident company may be totally exempt from corporate taxation, and this type of company can be quite cost effective.
-However, care does need to be taken when considering such a structure as there can be tax implications in the home country of the directors.
+This can mean that a non-resident company may be totally exempt from corporate taxation, and this type of company can be quite cost-effective.
+However, care does need to be taken when considering such a structure, as there can be tax implications in the home country of the directors.

 Guernsey is one of the UK’s Channel Islands.
-It is an associate member of the European community and has an exchange of information agreement in place with the UK so it has become less effective for residents of Great Britain, and even those located in Europe need careful assessment of whether Guernsey as an offshore haven is suitable for their needs.
+It is an associate member of the European community and has an exchange of information agreement in place with the UK, so it has become less effective for residents of Great Britain, and even those located in Europe need careful assessment of whether Guernsey as an offshore haven is suitable for their needs.

 The jurisdiction is largely used by those who want to establish an exempt company, and they can do so if they are non-resident on the island and conduct no business with Guernsey residents or companies either.
-They will then benefit from paying no taxes in Guernsey – although they will be subject to a small flat rate of corporate duty per annum, irrespective of profit.
+They will then benefit from paying no taxes in Guernsey – although they will be subject to a low flat rate of corporate duty per annum, irrespective of profit.

 Few people outside the financial services sector are aware of how significant an offshore jurisdiction Ireland has become.
 Yet this EU member state manages to successfully combine low corporation tax rates and tax efficiency with full member status!

-The use of the International Financial Services Centre and Shannon Free Zone allow for taxation reduction for companies located in or operating through these zones for example, and as a result Ireland has managed to attract massive international business commitment.
+The use of the International Financial Services Centre and Shannon Free Zone allows for taxation reduction for companies located in or operating through these zones, for example, and as a result, Ireland has managed to attract massive international business commitment.